 Wix is a simple drag and drop builder that allows you to create a website quickly and easily.
 However, it is limited in terms of features and you need to pay a hefty amount of money to add more options to your site.

-That’s why many users want to transfer their website from Wix to another platform that’s more flexible in terms of customization and offers better feature options.
-That’s where WordPress comes in.
+That’s why many users want to transfer their website from Wix to another platform which is more flexible in terms of customization and offers better feature options.
+This is where WordPress comes in.

 WordPress is a popular self-hosted content management system that is loaded with amazing features.
 In this article, we’ll show you how to switch from Wix to WordPress.

 Before focusing on how to transfer your content from Wix to WordPress, it makes sense to learn how to make a solid WordPress website to move all of your content to.

 Your first step is to purchase web hosting.
 Whatever host you choose will depend on your needs.
 Wix is a hosted platform that takes care of everything including hosting.
 Moving to WordPress means setting up your domain and hosting.
 Sounds hard?
 It’s, very easy.
 Migrating to WordPress means you have more control over your website and there are a lot of WordPress tools available to help you with that task.

 You have to set up a temporary domain for your WordPress site because Wix won’t instantly let you use your original domain.We need to request the transfer of your domain name from Wix to WordPress if you want to use the same domain name you are using with Wix.
 I will discuss this procedure later in this article.

 Purchasing a Domain Name

 Many web hosting companies provide domain registration for free and even provide a temporary domain you can use.
 Having a domain name can cost you around $10 to $20 a year.

 The following are the sites where you can purchase your domain name: